Welcome to Third Grade!

 The third grade Writer's Workshop annual curriculum draws on students’ repertoire of writing skills from second grade and sets high expectations for a year of writing with stamina, speed, ingenuity, and independence.
 Main writing topics this year include: Personal Narrative, Memoir, Research, Book Review, Poetry, and Place and Product Reviews.

 In Social Studies, we have four different focus areas that we will be studying throughout the year.
-The four areas are Civics, Economics, Geography, and History.
+We also do a lot of work centered around kindness, friendship, and community building.